lynnfaraday/aresmush.com/_root/privacy.md

 layout: page
 ---

-Your privacy is important to us.
+**Your privacy is extremely important to us.**

-Information you give to Ares Central is used to enable AresMUSH features, such as registration and admin commands.
-For more information about how your handle information and friends lists are used, see [Player Handles](/handles).
+Private AresCentral account information is only accessible by AresCentral technical staff (which at the moment is just Faraday).
+Private information includes:

+* Email
+* Security questions (e.g. "Most memorable MU")
+* IP Addresses used to access your AresCentral account.

-We will not disclose your OOC information to a third-party (including other players) without your consent, except as required by law.
+We will never disclose your private information to a third-party or to other players or games without your consent, except as required by law.
 We will not use it to spam or hassle you.
+It will *only* be used to enable AresMUSH and AresCentral features, such as sending a verification email for your forum account (a defense against bots and spammers) and resetting your password if you lose it.

+Public account information (your public profile, friends list, linked characters and game preferences) will appear on the AresCentral website and be sent to individual AresMUSH games to enable game features.

-> **Important!** We have no control over what individual game staff does with data on their own games.
-Anything you type into a game window could potentially be stored.
-You should consult the privacy policy of your games for more information.
-If they don't have one, be wary.
+> **Important!**   We have no control over what individual AresMUSH games do with information you enter *on their game*.
+Game staff can see your IP address and all information you type when you connect to their game server.
+We can only guard the information on AresCentral itself.